09/09/2022News – Earth Commission News, Publications

 The researchers categorised the tipping elements into nine systems that affect the entire Earth system, such as Antarctica and the Amazon rainforest, and a further seven systems that if tipped would have profound regional consequences.
 The latter include the West African monsoon and the death of most coral reefs around the equator.
 Several new tipping elements such as Labrador Sea convection and East Antarctic subglacial basins have been added compared to the 2008 assessment, while Arctic summer sea ice and the El Niño Southern Oscillation (ENSO) have been removed for lack of evidence of tipping dynamics.

 Co-author Ricarda Winkelmann, a researcher at the Potsdam Institute for Climate Impact Research and a member of the Earth Commission says, “Importantly, many tipping elements in the Earth system are interlinked, making cascading tipping points a serious additional concern.
 In fact, interactions can lower the critical temperature thresholds beyond which individual tipping elements begin destabilising in the long-run.”

 Armstrong McKay says, “We have made a first step towards updating the world on tipping point risks.
 There is an urgent need for a deeper international analysis, especially on tipping element interactions, towards which the Earth Commission is starting a Tipping Points Model Intercomparison Project (“TIPMIP”).”

-An accepted version of the paper (i.e. after peer review, but before any journal formatting or copy-editing and final corrections) is available for free here.
+An accepted version of the paper (i.e. after peer review, but before any journal formatting or copy-editing and final corrections) is available here.